Thimbleweed Park: Plot

 In 1987, FBI agents Angela Ray and Antonio Reyes arrive at the town of Thimbleweed Park to investigate a murder.
 Their investigation leads them to several persons of interest: Chuck Edmund, the recently deceased owner of the PillowTronics robotics company; Ransome the Clown, cursed to wear his makeup forever after going too far in his insulting performances; Delores Edmund, computer programmer and niece of Chuck; and Delores's downtrodden father Franklin.

 Franklin attempts to pitch his business ideas to Chuck, but is murdered at the town hotel and becomes a ghost.
 Delores discovers that Chuck has written her out of his will, angered by her choice to pursue a career in video games.
 Ray and Reyes gather blood samples, fingerprints, and photographic evidence, and arrest vagrant Willie T. Wino, who protests his innocence.
 They leave town, but return incognito to pursue other agendas: Ray has been tasked with stealing computer secrets, and Reyes wants to clear his father of causing the fire that burnt down the PillowTronics factory.

 Ray, Reyes, Delores and Ransome infiltrate the factory.
 Delores disables the security systems and discovers that Chuck has uploaded his personality into the factory computer.
 Chuck reveals that everyone in the town is trapped inside a video game that keeps repeating, and that the group must free themselves by deleting the game.

 Ransome apologises to the citizens of Thimbleweed Park, clearing his reputation.
 Franklin says goodbye to his daughter and disappears to the afterlife.
 In the local paper, Reyes publishes a confession from Chuck clearing his father of blame for the factory fire.
 Ray steals a game design document from game designer Ron Gilbert and is transferred out of the game by her employers.
 Delores enters the "wireframe world", a prototype version of Thimbleweed Park with simplistic graphics, and shuts down the computer.

+The free 2020 spin-off minigame Delores (see below) provides what could be seen as an epilogue chapter and puts a less surreal and overall more positive spin on the story.